rzajac/esp-ecl/examples/aes/README.md

 ## AES CBC encrypt / decrypt.

-Demonstrates how to encrypt/decrypt buffer of data with AES CBC.
+Demonstrates how to encrypt/decrypt buffer of data using AES CBC.
+Use [gen_aes.sh](../../bin/gen_aes.sh) script to generate your own keys.

-## Flashing
+## Flashing.

 ```
 $ cd build